Erd\H{o}s-P\'osa property of $A$-paths in unoriented group-labelled graphs: Preliminaries

 Let $W$ be a $(c,r)$-wall.
 A \emph{$W$-handle} is a $W$-path whose endpoints are on the column-boundary of $W$.
 We say that a set $\mcp$ of $W$-handles is \emph{pure} if the set of the sets of endpoints of the paths in $\mcp$ is pure with respect to $\prec_W$.

-A \emph{$W$-handlebar} is a set $\mcp$ of $W$-handles that is pure and, in addition, there exist two paths $R,R'$ in $C_1^W\cup C_c^W$ such that each $W$-handle in $\mcp$ is a $V(R)$-$V(R')$-path.
+The following lemma shows that a sufficiently large subset of $\binom{X}{2}$ contains a large pure subset, regardless of the size of $X$.
+In other words, any large enough set of disjoint $W$-handles contains a large subset of $W$-handles that is pure with respect to $\prec_W$. \begin{lemma} [{\cite[Lemma 25]{huynh2019unified}}] Let $k$ be a positive integer.
+Let $(X,\prec)$ be a linearly ordered set and let $S\subseteq\binom{X}{2}$ be a set of pairwise disjoint sets with $|S|\geq (k-1)^3+1$.
+Then $S$ contains a pure subset of size at least $k$. \end{lemma}